AWS has officially released today, at re:Invent 2018, the support for Layers in Lambda functions.

 To add a layer go into a function page and select the new Layers icon and click “Add new layer”:

-Then select “Provide a layer version ARN”, and use the following layer, depends on your runtime language:
+Then, depending on your AWS Lambda programming language, select “Provide a layer version ARN”, and use the following layer, depends on your runtime language:

 - Python: arn:aws:lambda:<same_region_as_function>:066549572091:layer:epsagon-python-layer:1